Skip to content

 • MEMORY.md — long-term memory.
 Durable facts, preferences, and decisions.
 Loaded at the start of every DM session.

-• memory/YYYY-MM-DD.md — daily notes.
+• memory/YYYY-MM-DD.md (or memory/YYYY-MM-DD-<slug>.md) — daily notes.
 Running context and observations.
-Today and yesterday’s notes are loaded automatically.
+Today and yesterday’s notes are loaded automatically, and slugged variants such as those written by the bundled session-memory hook on /new or /reset are now picked up alongside the date-only file.

 These files live in the agent workspace (default ~/.openclaw/workspace).